ProjectKorra/AvatarMod/README.md

 Avatar Mod 2
 ============

-Welcome to AV2 Mod Repository!
+Welcome to the AV2 Repository!
 This repository stores the source code for the [Avatar Mod 2 project](https://avatar.amuzil.com/), currently developed by members of the ProjectKorra team.
 This project is a modification for Minecraft which adds content from [*Avatar: The Last Airbender*](https://en.wikipedia.org/wiki/Avatar:_The_Last_Airbender).

-The mod currently has 4 Major Elements, and even more to come!
+The mod currently has 4 Major Elements, 4 sub elements, and even more to come!
-We also included already some new mobs, multipurpose-abilities and etc ALL BASED FROM Avatar Movie!
+There are new mobs, multipurpose-abilities, items, etc all based on the TV show!!
 More information is available at the [wiki](http://projectkorra.wikia.com/wiki/Av2).

 Important: Looking for developers
 --------------------------------

-We are currently still in Heavy Development, more features and stuffs are already planned!
+We are currently still in Heavy Development, and there are way more features planned!
-Because of that, we are widely open for Artists, Modelers, and Developers to join us!
+Because of that, we are welcoming Artists, Modellers, and Developers to join us!
-Contact for mod team applyments:
+Contact for mod team applications:
 ArcaneDragon,
-Mist,
-PixelsDev,
+Mist

 End Users
 ---------